-They are used in recruitment to help determine the likely on-the-job performance of a candidate.
-They are also used in leadership development to help both build on leaders strengths and manage their weakness.
+Such profiles are used in recruitment to help determine the likely on-the-job performance of a candidate.
+They are also used in leadership development to help build on leaders strengths and manage their weakness.

-We are certified/registered to use two evidence-based psychometric tools, Hogans Inventories and Selector Insight.
+We are certified/registered to use two evidence-based psychometric tools, Hogans Inventories and New Zealand based Selector Insight.

-These insight from the Hogans inventories help us understand the consistent ways a person is likely interact with the world, both in good times and bad.
-The tools are based on robust and extensive research, world wide over decades.
+The insights from the Hogans inventories help us understand the consistent ways a person is likely to interact with the world, both in good times and bad.
+The tools are based on robust and extensive research, worldwide over decades.

 Three surveys cover three different components, namely:

 - The Bright Side: How the person is likely to behave under normal circumstances

 - The Dark Side: Insight into potential derailing tendencies. i.e. how the person is likely to behave when tired, stressed, or bored.
 Put another way – at the times they are not actively managing their reputation.

 - Preferences and Motivations: what things are key to the person’s work and life satisfaction.

 Review the sample reports or get in touch for more info.

 We have been using this tool in recruitment for over a decade and have many stories of on the job behaviours, good and bad, panning out as the tool predicted.
 Selector Insight is a good balance of affordability, with reasonable breadth and effectiveness.